sparkflows/sparkflows-docs/docs/user-guide/connection/index.rst

 To create a Connection follow the steps below:

-Step 1 : Login to Fire Insights
+Step 1 : Login to Sparkflows
 +++++

 Enter your sign in credentials as an **Admin**, as shown below.